davidsbatista/davidsbatista.net/_posts/2017-07-22-SyntaxNet-API-Portuguese.md

 docker build . -t syntaxnet-api
 ~~~~

 Before building the docker image (i.e., running `docker build . -t syntaxnet-api`) you can specify which language you want SyntaxNet to parse.
-This is done by updateding the following line in `flask_server.py`, in this case for Portuguese:
+This is done by updating the following line in `flask_server.py`, in this case for Portuguese:

 ~~~~
 # Overrides available languages map